Best Chase Rewards Credit Cards

 Best for: All-Around Earning with No Annual Fee

 The Chase Freedom Unlimited Credit Card is a standout card for those seeking a high level of rewards while paying no annual fee.
-Card holders can earn a substantial 5% cash back on up to $12,000 in grocery store purchases during the first year, although it excludes Target and Walmart purchases.
+Card holders can earn up to 6.5% cash back on up to $20,000 spent during the first year, for a total of $300 bonus rewards.

-The card also pays a permanent 5% cash back on travel purchased through Chase.
+After the first year, the card also pays a permanent 5% cash back on travel purchased through Chase.
 The bonus for dining and drugstore purchases is almost as generous, at 3%, and the rate for all other purchases is 1.5%, a full 50% above what many cash-back cards pay.
-New cardholders can also avail of a $200 bonus after spending just $500 during the first three months of card ownership.

 Chase Freedom Flex Credit Card

 Best for: High Earnings Rates on Rotating Categories